rdio/jsapi-examples/music-triage/README.md

 # Todo: high

+* Album and artist name
 * Show track count (when album is shown big)
 * Save dustbin to server
+* If you've removed an album from your collection, remove it from the local storage cache too

 # Todo: normal

 * If an album is playing when you hit heart/x, start the next album playing
 * Each click on sample button should take you to 1/3rd through the next track (on playingTrack change, seek to its duration / 3)
-* Album and artist name
 * Indicate that there's nothing left to triage when you're all done
 * Key combos
 * The first time you hit play there's a bit of a lag before the button highlights